Disappearance of Melanie Ethier: Disappearance

 Ethier's route would have taken her through three intersections, over the Armstrong Street bridge, past a gas station and apartment building, up a back alley or along a main road, and finally to the top of Church Street where the Ethier residence was located.
-According to family and friends, Ethier typically preferred to use the back alley when making this journey.
-The bridge was the only portion of Ethier's route that was brightly lit, and the street would have been reasonably busy even at the late hour when she was seen crossing it.
 After the bridge, the last stretch of her walk home involved a poorly-lit back road where the video rental store she had visited earlier in the day was located.
 The weather that evening was clear, and as it had only been two days since the previous full moon it is believed that there would have been some natural light along Ethier's route.

 Celine became aware of her daughter's absence the next morning, when Melanie's alarm clock roused her at 06:00 or 07:30 and she discovered her daughter was not in her bedroom.
 As it was not uncharacteristic of Melanie to spend the night at her friend's house, Celine went back to bed and did not wake again until 08:00–09:00.
 Melanie's grandparents arrived at the house at 10:00 to celebrate her grandmother's birthday, at which point Melanie was supposed to have finished preparing the cake she had bought materials for the day before.
 Celine did not immediately suspect anything was amiss due to Melanie's habit of responsible behaviour, but she was alarmed when it became clear Melanie had not made it home the night before.
 Celine and her father drove to Tim Hortons to purchase a cake and call around in hopes of reaching Melanie, where she learned her daughter had left the Chatwin residence heading home.
 Melanie also did not appear at her daycare job as scheduled, prompting her mother to phone the New Liskeard Police Service at around 13:00 and report Melanie missing.